Goorakh/RiskOfChaos/README.md

 * Freeze!: Freezes every character on the stage for 4 seconds
 * Payday: Gives all players an amount of money equivalent to 4 large chests.
 (Amount can be configured)
 * Increase Monster Spawns: Increases monster director credits for the rest of the current stage (+50% by default, configurable)
-* Sequence All Players: Activates a shrine of order on all players
 * Spawn Scavenger Bag: Spawns a scavenger bag near a random player
 * Loose Pockets: Drops a random item from everyone's inventory every 0.9 seconds
 * Meteor Shower: Activates the glowing meteorite equipment